mcnc-clovett/mcnc-clovett.github.io/security/securing-admins-with-smart-cards-yk.md

 1. Open Group Policy Manager and create a GPO for smart card login at the root of the domain (ie. *Smart Card Policy*), or use the Default Domain Policy
     1. Under **Computer Configuration>Policies>Windows Settings>Security Settings>System Services**:
         * Set **Smart Card Removal Policy** to **Automatic**
+            * *(Keep in mind, the service will not auto-start until the device is rebooted.
+You can also start the service manually if you are unable to reboot a device at the time.)*
     2. Under **Computer Configuration>Policies>Windows Settings>Security Settings>Security Options**:
         * Set **Interactive logon: Smart card removal behavior** to **Disconnect if a remote Remote Desktop Services session**